NavonSahalo/parallel-programing-final-project/README.md

-# Parallel Object Matching with CUDA and OpenMP
+# Parallel Object Matching with CUDA MPI and OpenMP

 This project demonstrates parallel object matching in images using CUDA for GPU acceleration and OpenMP for multi-threading.
 The goal is to efficiently match objects within images using parallel processing techniques.